MEET THE FACULTY

 Dr. Tashal Brown discusses her work with students, educators, and community partners, using storytelling, multimodal art, and critical literacy to highlight marginalized histories.
 She creates spaces for youth to engage with issues that impact their daily lives.
 In one project rooted in African diasporic oral traditions, she examines how middle school students explored barbershops and salons as powerful venues for identity, community, and social change.
 Additionally, Dr. Brown presents new research on how Black youth are reimagining Black history education by challenging dominant narratives and shaping transformative, affirming curricula.
 Student collaborators will also join her to share their voices and visions.

-Kristin Ziemke is a teacher, staff developer, and co-author of Read the World: Rethinking Literacy for Empathy and Action, Amplify: Digital Teaching and Learning in the K-6 Classroom, and Connecting Comprehension and Technology.
+Kristin Ziemke is a teacher, staff developer, and author of the forthcoming book Text and Tech: Reading All Ways and co-author of Read the World: Rethinking Literacy for Empathy and Action, Amplify: Digital Teaching and Learning in the K-6 Classroom, and Connecting Comprehension and Technology.

 Recognized as an international expert in literacy, inquiry. and technology, Kristin works with schools and organizations around the world to develop learning experiences that are student-centered, personalized, and authentic.